 - Reimbursement percentage: How much the insurer pays you back for a covered claim after the deductible is met

 - Co-insurance (Co-pay): The percentage you pay on bills after you meet the deductible

 - Limit: The maximum the provider pays for claims; there may be per-incident, annual, and lifetime limits.

 Here’s an example of how these components might play out in your pet’s policy:

-Say your cat has a gash on his leg and needs emergency care.
+Say your cat has a gash on its leg and needs emergency care.
 After exams, bloodwork, and wound treatments, the bill comes to $1,500.
 Your policy has an annual $500 deductible and an 80% reimbursement percentage.
 Since this is your first claim for the policy year, you’re responsible for the first $500 to meet the deductible.